Gordon E. Swaters, PhD

 Since joining the University of Alberta, Dr. Swaters has held concurrent visiting positions at the National Center for Atmospheric Research in Boulder, USA, the Isaac Newton Institute for the Mathematical Sciences in Cambridge, UK, and the French Institute for the Research and the Exploitation of the Sea in Brest, France.

-Professor Swaters, whose research is focused on understanding the dynamics of ocean currents, has received the CAIMS*SCMAI Research Prize from the Canadian Applied and Industrial Mathematics Society and the President’s Prize from the Canadian Meteorological and Oceanographic Society.
-Within the University of Alberta, Dr. Swaters has received the Faculty of Science Research Award, the McCalla Research Professorship and the Killam Annual Professorship.
+Professor Swaters, whose research is focused on understanding the dynamics of ocean currents, has received the CAIMS*SCMAI Research Prize from the Canadian Applied and Industrial Mathematics Society, and both the Graduate Student Prize and the Presidentís Prize from the Canadian Meteorological and Oceanographic Society.
+Within the University of Alberta, Dr. Swaters has received the Faculty of Science Research Award, the McCalla Research Professorship, and the Killam Annual Professorship.

-Dr. Swaters has served the University of Alberta as President of the Association of Academic Staff, Director of the Applied Mathematics Institute, President of the Faculty Club, Associate Chair (Graduate Studies & Research) of the Department of Mathematical & Statistical Sciences and Associate Director of the Institute for Geophysical Research.
+Dr. Swaters has served the University of Alberta as Project Coordinator for the Faculty of Science, President of the Association of Academic Staff, Director of the Applied Mathematics Institute, President of the Faculty Club, Associate Chair (Graduate Studies & Research) of the Department of Mathematical & Statistical Sciences, and Associate Director of the Institute for Geophysical Research.